Mike-Honey/covid-19-world-vaccinations/README.md

 Categorisation of Countries into Income Groups is drawn from their latest classifaction present in the [World Income Inequality Database (WIID)](https://www.wider.unu.edu/database/world-income-inequality-database-wiid) - UNU-WIDER, World Income Inequality Database (WIID).
 Version 31 May 2021.

 Data on Hepatitis cases of unknown cause is currently scraped manually from [the latest ECDC news page on that topic](https://www.ecdc.europa.eu/en/news-events/epidemiological-update-hepatitis-unknown-aetiology-children).
+The collected data is stored in [this Excel table](https://github.com/Mike-Honey/covid-19-world-vaccinations/raw/main/hepatitis-unknown.xlsx).

 # Summary